sanoy-si/Go-Tasks/Task Management System with JWT/README.md

 - The service uses MongoDB as the underlying database to store task data.
 You'll need to have a MongoDB server running, either locally or on a remote server.

 - You can download and install MongoDB from the official website: https://www.mongodb.com/try/download/community
+- Setup the connection by populating the DATABASE_URI field in the .env.template file

 ### Dependencies
 The service uses the following Go dependencies: